On the road again: Romain Grosjean thriving in IndyCar - WHIZ News

 “I’ve been on the podium in Formula One but I had never seen so much energy and love coming from the grandstands,” he said.
 “Even my wife, she cried watching at home.
 She said, ‘Everything you have been doing the last six months, people I guess realize and love that.’
 It’s a hell of a journey and it’s a beautiful journey.”

 Grosjean was nearly killed in a November F1 race in Bahrain when his car slammed into a barrier, split apart and burst into flames.
-He was trapped for almost 30 seconds — his family watching on television didn’t seem him free himself from the wreckage and emerge from the ball of fire for nearly three, his hands badly burned, but alive when so many feared the worst.
+He was trapped for almost 30 seconds, his family watching on television didn’t see him emerge from the ball of fire for nearly three, his hands badly burned, but alive when so many feared the worst.

 He’s since updated his social media bio to proclaim himself both “fire resistant” and “The Phoenix.”